wipfli/index-by-cluster/README.md

 * Use always the TinySDF codepath in MapLibre GL JS (rasterize glyphs in the client)
 * Use [`Intl.Segmenter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Segmenter) to split strings into graphemes
+* Run some custom merging of graphemes to get effective graphemes
 * Use graphemes to index the glyph atlas rather than unicode codepoints

 Source code: https://github.com/wipfli/maplibre-gl-js/tree/index-by-grapheme